parkmawani/julmajustus/README.md

 ---

-## Mini Benchmark Scraper — Linux system benchmark vizualizer.
+## Mini Benchmark Scraper — Linux System Benchmark Visualizer

 Mini Benchmark Scraper is a Python script that automates the extraction, parsing, and visualization of benchmark data from [Mini Benchmarker](https://gitlab.com/torvic9/mini-benchmarker) log files.
 It processes multiple log files, computes averages across different benchmark modes for each kernel version, and generates comparison bar charts embedded in an HTML page for easy analysis.